← Back to blog

 Here's what an approval-style authorization looks like versus approval-style:

-# Approval style -- broad, reusable
+# Bearer-token style -- broad, reusable

 # "approve payment workflows today"